SurajPratap10/SurajPratap10/README.md

-- 👋 Hi, I’m @SurajPratap10
+👋 Hi, I’m @SurajPratap10

-- I’m interested in Learning and Implementing new things
+Interested in Learning and Implementing new things
-- I’m currently learning JAVA and DevOps

--

 <!---
 SurajPratap10/SurajPratap10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.